TacticalMetaphysics/LiSE/manual.rst

 LiSE's directed graphs are called Characters.
 Every time something about a Character changes, LiSE remembers when it happened -- that is, which turn of the simulation.
 This allows the developer to look up the state of the world at some point in the past.

-When time moves forward in LiSE, it checks all its rules and allows them to change the state of the world.
-Then, LiSE sets its clock to the next turn, and is ready for time to move forward another turn.
-LiSE remembers the entire history of the game, so that you can travel back to previous turns and try things a different way.
-This is also convenient for debugging simulation rules.

-LiSE can keep track of multiple timelines, called "branches," which can split off from one another.
-Branches normally don't affect one another, though it's possible to write rules that change one branch when they are run in another.
+This time travel is nearly real-time in most cases, to make it convenient to flip back and forth between a correct world state and an incorrect one and use your intuition to spot exactly what went wrong.

 Usage
 -----
 The only LiSE class that you should ever instantiate yourself is ``Engine``.
-All the other simulation objects should be created and accessed through it.
+All simulation objects should be created and accessed through it.
 By default, it keeps the simulation code and world state in the working directory, but you can pass in another directory if you prefer.
 Either use it with a context manager (``with Engine() as eng:``) or call its ``.close()`` method when you're done changing things.

-The top-level data structure within LiSE is the character.
-Most data within the world model is kept in some character or other;
-these will quite frequently represent people, but can be readily adapted to represent any kind of data that can be comfortably described as a graph.
-Every change to a character will be written to the database.

-LiSE tracks history as a series of turns.
-In each turn, each simulation rule is evaluated once for each of the simulated entities it's been applied to.
-World changes are recorded such that the whole world state can be
-rewound: simply set the properties ``branch`` and ``turn`` back to what they were just before the change you want to undo.

 World Modelling
 +++++++++++++++

-Start by calling the engine's ``new_character`` method with a string ``name``.
-This will return a character object with the name you provided.
-Now draw a map by calling the method ``new_place`` with many different ``name`` s, then linking them together with the method ``new_portal(origin, destination)``.
+Start by calling the engine's ``new_character`` method with a string ``name`` to get a character object.
+Draw a graph by calling the method ``new_place`` with many different ``name`` s, then linking them together with the method ``new_portal(origin, destination)``.

 To store data pertaining
-to some particular place, retrieve the place from the ``place`` mapping of the character: if the character is ``world`` and the place name is ``'home'``, you might do it like
+to some specific place, retrieve the place from the ``place`` mapping of the character: if the character is ``world`` and the place name is ``'home'``, you might do it like
 ``home = world.place['home']``.
 Portals are retrieved from the ``portal``